Prostate Cancer Treatment

 Symptoms of prostate disease

-In its earliest stages, prostate disease may or may not be associated with symptoms.
-The symptoms of prostate disease depend on the condition, but may include:
+In its earliest stages, prostate cancer may or may not be associated with symptoms.
+The symptoms of Prostate Cancer depends on the condition, but may include:

 - difficulties urinating, such as trouble starting the flow of urine